 It’s only in the last decade tourism numbers have surged, hence it’s understandable why Plitvice Lakes National Park didn’t feature in the global election of the new natural wonders in 2007.

 Our next stop on our Balkan tour, Split, is located in the south of the nation and on the shores of the Adriatic Sea.

-Split is a popular port for many cruise ships and is Croatia’s second-largest city.
+Split is a popular port for cruise ships and is Croatia’s second-largest city so.

 The sprawling complex includes several palatial buildings, a cathedral, churches and fortifications that reflects Romanesque, Gothic, Renaissance and Baroque architecture.